mitjafelicijan/makext/README.md

 use it.

 > [!NOTE]
-> This extensions are abusing GNU Make in some sense since it was not
+> These extensions are abusing GNU Make in some sense since it was not
 > meant to really be a task runner.
 Keep that in mind.
 However, despite
 > that, I constantly find myself using it as such.